ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 .. note::
    This tutorial originated from a translation from a single Word document in July 2015.
 Aspects of formatting and presentation may need further work.
 For reference, the original tutorial is available here: :download:`OpenCOR-Tutorial-v17.pdf <resources/OpenCOR-Tutorial-v17.pdf>`.

-   The current tutorial has now progressed well beyond the original version and we recommend using this online version or the PDF available via ReadTheDocs.
+   The current tutorial has now progressed well beyond the original version and we recommend using this online version or the PDF available via `ReadTheDocs <http://tutorial-on-cellml-opencor-and-pmr.readthedocs.io/>`_.

 This tutorial shows you how to install and run the OpenCOR [#]_ software